valera-yakovenko/django-nginx-uwsgi-postgresql/README.md

 uwsgi --socket :8001 --module django_hello_page.wsgi &

-Go to browser and check django welcome page devops03.3dlook.me
+Go to browser and check django welcome page http://devops03.3dlook.me

+Also u may check how nginx serve media file in ur django project

+Add any picture to media folder in ur project

+Then go http://devops03.3dlook.me/media/<name of your picture>.png